Completed online rental application from each person age 18+

 If pets are allowed at a particular property, we require all pets to be screened using PetScreening.
 Pets must receive at least a “3 paw” score on their scale in order to be accepted.
 There will be a pet deposit and/or fee, depending on the number of pets and their “paw score”.
 All applicants with assistive animals must also complete an animal profile through PetScreening, at no charge to the applicant.
 Tenants are responsible for damage caused by animals.

 We require verifiable income at least 3 times the amount of rent.
 INCOME MUST BE RECEIVABLE IN LAS VEGAS (out of town jobs do not count).
-All applicants must submit current proof of income.
-This may be:
+All applicants must have verifiable income.

 Verification: We use TheClosingDocs to verify the income shown on your statements.